January 16th, 2025 Update:

 Make sure

-the upstairs bathroom fan is venting outside - not
+the upstairs bathroom fan is venting outside the attic

 with insulation